slot181/civitai-image-generator-mcp/README.md

 **Notes on Configuration:**

-*   Replace `/path/to/your/civitai-image-generator-mcp/dist/index.js` with the actual path to the compiled server file on your system.
+*   Replace `/path/to/your/civitai-image-generator-mcp/dist/index.js` with the actual path to the compiled server file (`index.js` after running `npm run build`) on your system.
-*   Replace `"your_api_token_here"` with your actual Civitai API token.
-Using environment variable references like `${env:CIVITAI_API_TOKEN}` is generally safer if supported by your client.
+*   Replace `"your_api_token_here"` and `"your_model_id_here"` with your actual Civitai API token and desired Model ID.
-*   The `-e CIVITAI_API_TOKEN "..."` parameter is used to pass the API token directly via the command line.
+*   Set `CIVITAI_OUTPUT_DIR` to your preferred image saving location.
+If omitted, images will be saved in a `civitai_output` directory created where the server is run.
+*   You can also pass these environment variables using the `-e KEY VALUE` command-line arguments when running the server directly (e.g., `node dist/index.js -e CIVITAI_API_TOKEN "..." -e CIVITAI_MODEL_ID "..."`).
+Command-line arguments override environment variables set in the client configuration.

 ## Usage

 Once connected to an MCP client, the server provides the following tool:

--   **`generate_image`**: Submits an image generation job to the Civitai API, polls for completion, and returns the image URL.
+-   **`generate_image`**: Submits an image generation job to the Civitai API using the configured Model ID, polls for completion, downloads the result, saves it locally, and returns the local file path.

     **Input Parameters:**
     -   `prompt` (string, required): Text prompt for image generation.
-    -   `model` (string, required): The Civitai model URN (e.g., `urn:air:sd1:checkpoint:civitai:4201@130072`).
     -   `negativePrompt` (string, optional): Negative prompt.
     -   `scheduler` (enum, optional, default: `EulerA`): Scheduler algorithm (e.g., `EulerA`, `DPM2`, `LCM`).
     -   `steps` (number, optional, default: 20): Inference steps (1-100).